 All Betterment Premium clients have access to licensed certified financial planners (CFP).
 Premium requires a $100,000 minimum and charges 0.40% AUM fee.

 Betterment digital clients can also pay for additional one-on-one guidance with human financial planners through the a la carte services.

 Betterment vs. Fidelity Go—Tax-Loss Harvesting

 Tax-loss harvesting is almost a given for robo-advisors, but Fidelity breaks away from this trend.
 Fidelity Go does not offer tax-loss harvesting on their accounts, instead choosing to offer IRAs as their sole tax-advantaged accounts.

 Betterment, on the other hand, does offer tax-loss harvesting which reduces payments to the IRS, in taxable investment accounts.
-TLH not only reduces taxes but may boost investment returns.
+TLH can reduce taxes for those with taxable brokerage accounts by offsetting taxable gains with losses.
 This strategy for minimizing loss is not foolproof, but it does give Betterment the upper hand in this category.

 Betterment vs. Fidelity Go—Investments and Portfolios

 Both robo-advisors offer a solid mix of investment options.
 However, Betterment has a greater selection of investment funds with more diversity.

 - US.
 Total Stock Market